-- Fuelcaster online tool: This online tool can help drivers find cheap gas nearby.
+- Fuelcaster online tool: This tool can help drivers find cheap gas nearby.
 It’s free and available to use for anyone.

 - E-Star facilities: Esurance endorses 1,400 repair facilities across the nation called E-Star facilities.
-Take your car to an E-Star facility for a repair and these repairs will be guaranteed for the amount of time that you own the car.
+Take your car to an E-Star facility for a repair, and these repairs will be guaranteed for the amount of time that you own the car.

-#7 Allstate Auto Insurance: Best Local Service
+#7 Allstate: Best Local Service

-- Smart student discount: Full-time students under the age of 25 who maintain an average of B- or higher, complete the teenSMART™ program, or attend school more than 100 miles from home qualify for this discount.
+- Smart student discount: Full-time college students under the age of 25 who maintain an average of B- or higher, complete the teenSMART™ program, or attend school more than 100 miles from home qualify for this discount.

 - EZ pay plan discount: Set up automatic withdrawals to make your car insurance payments and save.

-Car Insurance For College Students: What Do You Need?
+Car Insurance Coverages For College Students

 - Bodily injury liability: This covers medical bills for other drivers and their passengers in accidents you cause.
 It is available in per person and per accident limits.